Installing and Authenticating Your Terminal Agent

 └─ Method 3: Enterprise Authentication

-If you have both subscription and Console API: Use Method 1 (Claude App)—it's simpler and provides unified access.
+If you have both subscription and Console API: Use Method 1 (Claude App): it's simpler and provides unified access.

 🎓 Expert Insight

-In AI-native development, authentication isn't just about access—it's about resource management.
+In AI-native development, authentication isn't just about access: it's about resource management.
 Claude.ai (subscription) vs Console API (pay-per-use) vs Enterprise (dedicated capacity) represents different cost models and usage patterns.
 Understanding your workflow determines which path saves money.

-Method 1: Claude App Authentication (Most Common)
+Method 1: Subscription / Browser Authentication (Most Common)

 Who this is for: Users with Claude Pro ($20/month), Claude Max ($200/month), or Team subscriptions.